Kttra/Turbo-Mode/README.md

 # Turbo Mode
  Script made to repeatedly press a button for you.
+This is also known as the "turbo mode" feature found in custom controllers or arcade sticks.
+It is generally used so that you do not wear down your controller too quickly by rapidly pressing down on the buttons.
+To activate the script, press the select button twice quickly.
+Then press the button you want turbo mode to be on for twice.
+This script also has a hold button feature that can be toggled between by hitting down on the d-pad twice.